sgware/sabre/readme.md

 ## Version History

 - Version 0.8:
+  - Redefined "temporal depth," and "plan length" for progression search and added the concept of "explanation depth".
-  - Fixed and improved the graph-based state model ("graph" package).
+  - Fixed and improved the state graph.
+  - State nodes and action edges in the state graph now have a method to check the validity of a solution.
   - The relaxed plan heuristic now has a method to return the plan it generates.
-  - Redefined "temporal depth," and "plan length" for progression search and added the concept of "explanation depth".
+  - The max graph heuristic is admissible, so it now returns positive infinity if it estimates the number of actions remaning to exceed the temporal limit.
   - The JAR file produced by the build now goes to the "build/jar" directory instead of "lib".
-  - Other minor bugs fixed.
+  - Other minor changes and bugs fixed.
 - Version 0.7: First public release.

 ## Citation